 KCT trails are not for commercial use.
 If you are interested in having an organized event on our trails, please contact the trust.

 Due to the sensitive nature of rare flora and fauna and changing weather conditions, we do not allow motorized vehicles on our trails.
-Handicapped persons should contact the Trust and we can provide access to a limited portion of the trails.
+People with disabilities should contact the Trust to learn more about accessing the trails.

 Visit the Kennebunkport Conservation Trust online for more information or contact: